-Donald Trump Hides Boxes Of Sudafed In Desk, Photo Shows, ‘Apprentice’ Staffer Says He Ate Drug ‘Like Candy’
+Donald Trump Reportedly Hides Boxes Of Sudafed In Desk, ‘Apprentice’ Staffer Says He Ate Drug ‘Like Candy’

 Last December, as The Inquisitr reported, Casler also claimed that while working on The Apprentice, Trump frequently abused Adderall, the brand name for the drug Dextroamphetamine-Amphetamine, a type of “speed.”
 In fact, Casler described Trump as a “speed freak” who craved the drug so intensely that rather than swallow it in pill form, he would crush the pills, then “snort” them through his nose, producing a much faster-acting effect.

-Though the U.S. version of Sudafed contains pseudoephedrine, the drug that is used in the production of methamphetamine, the U.K. version instead includes phenylephrine, which is also a nasal decongestant but is considered less effective than its American counterpart.
+Though the U.S. version of Sudafed contains pseudoephedrine — the drug that is used in the production of methamphetamine — the U.K. version instead includes phenylephrine, which is also a nasal decongestant but is considered less effective than its American counterpart.
 But the U.K. version also contains caffeine, which is another stimulant.

 “The point is he was always high,” Casler wrote in his September 9 tweet, describing his time working for The Apprentice.
 “That hasn’t changed.”

 Casler is not alone in his allegations of Trump’s use of stimulant drugs.
-As The Inquisitr reported, journalist Kurt Eichenwald revealed last year that he had obtained the president’s medical records from 1982, which showed that Trump was prescribed the amphetamine Diethylpropion, also known as Tenuate, to treat what was described only as a “metabolic disorder.”
+As The Inquisitr reported, journalist Kurt Eichenwald revealed last year that he had obtained the president’s medical records from 1982, which showed that Trump was prescribed the amphetamine Diethylpropion — also known as Tenuate — to treat what was described only as a “metabolic disorder.”

 According to Eichenwald, though Diethylpropion is intended to be taken for only a few weeks at time, Trump consumed the drug regularly for about eight years, from 1982 to 1990.